top of page

 Every hero needs a romantic interest, and Marie Shattuck is just about all there is to be found in those parts.
 The ratio of men to women in most Louis L’Amour’s is shockingly lopsided, but Dark Canyon has one of the worst odds of them all.
 There’s Marie herself, who is painted in broad but attractive strokes.
 (See page 40—“Marie Shattuck was not was not merely a pretty girl, not merely a bright one with character; she was a girl born with that particular something that brought excitement to every man who looked at her.”
 We get to fill in the blank as to whatever it is that brings excitement to every man.)
 Other than Marie, there is her pal Peg Oliver, whom L’Amour damns with faint praise on page 49; “Peg Oliver was little, plump, and attractive, one of those merry, friendly, outgoing girls, liked by everyone.”
 After that, it’s slim pickings.
 Louis writes with economy, and he clearly figured he didn’t need to waste any more ink creating female characters.
 Still, the ratio of men to women who merit a proper name in Dark Canyon is, by my count, 29 to 2, which gives us an unintended laugh-out-loud moment on page 102, when one character ruminates that “there were very few eligible young men around.”
 Ah, but Louis was writing before the age of the Bechdel test, which asks whether a work features at least two women who talk to each other about something other than a man—a test that I doubt any Louis L’Amour novel would pass.

 L’Amour wrote Dark Canyon decades before the publishing world showed any concern for diversity and inclusion.
 The modern reader, though, gets a jolt from time to time when Louis treads heavily in areas where today’s authors dare only tiptoe.
 The sheer number of bit characters in Dark Canyon allows L’Amour a little more scope than usual in this area.
 There is the foreign-born Sheriff Larsen, who speaks with a laughable Germanic accent.
 (When he says “It is my pusiness now,” our first thought is that he is talking about his cats, not his business.)
 There are two Mexicans cowhands who speak with a studied formality and are in all other respects nice, subordinate, model minorities (though the less said the better about “Chata, the half-witted Mexican boy who slept in the shed back of the saloon.”
 (Page 111.))
 And, a true rarity for Louis, there is a black man, Ned Baldwin, who serves as the loyal cook for the Shattuck family.
-Baldwin appears for the first time on page 142, and is out of the action by the bottom of page 143, having been clobbered senseless without contributing anything of value or importance.
+Baldwin appears for the first time on page 142, and is out of the action by the bottom of page 143, having been clobbered senseless by the bad guy without contributing anything of value or importance.

 As always, we read the text with eager anticipation of finding inconsistencies and improbabilities, and we do not go away disappointed.
 The town of Rimrock is introduced on page 16 as “scarcely a year old, a dusty avenue shaded by cottonwoods and lined by false-fronted stores.
 It was a one-doctor, no-lawyer, five-saloon town, with two good water-troughs, a deep well, and excellent home-made whiskey.”
 That’s classic L’Amour writing, colorful and succinct.
 We can imagine him sitting at his typewriter, conjuring up the setting for the book, nodding with satisfaction, and moving on.
 Louis would have been well-advised, though, to go back and review his description once he’d finished the book.
 Why, to begin with, is the town scarcely a year old, and why has it suddenly sprung into being?
 Most of the main characters have been living and ranching in the area for years, and nothing of particular interest or importance has happened in the last year to cause a town to appear.
 And as the book rolls along, the population keeps growing.
 It turns out there is also a cantina, a restaurant or two, at least two houses of ill-repute, a newspaper, a bank, a church, and a drug store.
 What supports this booming local economy?
 L’Amour tells us that there are just eight ranchers in the area, and there is no hint of any other industry or economic activity.

 Then there’s the Pirates of Penzance plot.
 It’s a nice idea that Colburn and his gang are all noble men who have gone wrong, and that Gaylord (a noble name, one notes) will lead them back to redemption.
 And, sure enough, once Riley has the ranch up and running his old mates come to live with him, and go straight.
 (Pages 116-18.)
 But this is not a comic operetta, and it’s hard to sustain the plot device.
 When the Colburn gang sends Riley off in Chapter Two to make his fortune some honest way, they combine their kitty and stake him to ten thousand dollars in cash.
 Adjusting for inflation, that’s about a million dollars in today’s money, all of it stolen.
 Nevertheless, the banker in Rimrock accepts the deposit with scarcely a question.
-The sheriff with the heavy accent is willing to look the other way, too, since the gang never robbed anyone in his jurisdiction.
+Sheriff Larsen (he of the heavy accent) is willing to look the other way, too, since the gang never robbed anyone in his jurisdiction.
 And prim and proper Marie seems entirely unconcerned about it. (“Did you think it would make a difference to me?
 You know it wouldn’t.”
 Page 119.)
 Still, the Colburn gang has nine or ten thousand dollars of bounty money offered for their capture (Page 111), which presumably will not go away just because the local sheriff is willing to let them settle down to a quiet life of ranching.

 The real problem with Dark Canyon, though, is Gaylord Riley himself.
 To call him two-dimensional is to give L’Amour too much credit.
 Louis usually tells us, at a minimum, his leading man’s height, weight, and hair color, but we don’t get even these bare details, and nothing in the book infuses this Riley with any personality.
 Moreover, Riley’s backstory doesn’t hold together.
 Let’s go to the text, teasing out the events in Riley’s life in chronological order.